nestauk/svizzle/doc/dev.md

 ## Preparing for new versions

-In the `dev` branch:
+- checkout the `dev` branch.

-- for each package, check that we're exporting from all the modules
+- for each package, check that we're exporting from all the modules in the `index.js`
 - `npm run cleanall`
 - `npm run lernacleanboot`
 - `lerna run test`
 - `lerna run build`
 - tree-shaking:
+   - document side effects in docstrings, for example using (`@sideEffects: console.log` or `@sideEffects: fs.writeFile`): a package is supposed to be side-effects-free if there are no occurrences of `@sideEffects`;
    - update the `treeshake.moduleSideEffects` in `rollup.config.js`;
    - check `sideEffects` for all of the updating packages: if even just one of a package dependencies have `sideEffects: true` or it is unknown, then the package `sideEffects` should be set to `true`;
    - to help this process, check the analyzer output when running `lernabuild`;